JoeCastle/JoeBloggsV3/src/posts/junior-developer-guide/junior-developer-guide.md

 - Is it secure?
 - Can other developers understand it?

-**Checklist:**
-- Write clear commit messages
-- Leave helpful comments
-- Document your code

-You might not think this is a priority now, but you will when you break something, or have to come back to some commentless code.

-Writing maintainable code is just as important as writing functional code.
+Be Conscientious.

 ---

-## 15. Why Soft Skills Matter for Developers
+## 15. Why Soft Skills Matter

+Your technical skills matter, but communication and teamwork matter too.

 Being a good developer isn't just about code.

 - Communicate clearly.
-Others don't have the information in your head.
+Other people don't have the information in your head.
-- Listen well.
-Learn from others.
+- Listen well and pay attention, but don't be afraid to ask for clarification.
-- Provide context. a Teams or Slack message with context will make it easier for the other person to respond.
+- Provide context.
+A Teams or Slack message with context will make it easier for the other person to respond.

 Remember, you're working with people, not just computers.

-You'll frequently be collaborating with:
+You'll frequently be collaborating with people who don't have technical knowledge:
-- Developers
 - Designers
 - Customers
 - Managers

 ---

-## 16. The "Bus Factor": Writing Team-Friendly Code
+## 16. Write Code With the Bus Factor in Mind

+Think about whether someone else can understand your work if you're away.
+Use clear naming, documentation, and share knowledge through readmes and hand-offs.

 If you disappeared tomorrow, would anyone else be able to understand your work?

-**Tips:**
-- Share knowledge
-- Write clear commit messages
-- Leave documentation and inline comments

 ---

-## 17. Building Your Online Presence as a Developer
+## 17. Build Your Online Presence

-- Create a GitHub profile and share your projects
-- Write blog posts or tutorials
-- Join open-source communities
-- Create a LinkedIn profile
+Your online presence shows who you are as a developer.
+Keep your GitHub up to date, write blog posts, share projects, and build a LinkedIn profile to amplify your work.

 **Resource:** <a href="https://www.freecodecamp.org/news/how-to-build-a-developer-portfolio-website/" target="_blank" rel="noopener noreferrer">How to Build Your Own Developer Portfolio Website with HTML, CSS, and JavaScript</a>